Bart Walker III: Career

 In 2004 he applied for an FM translator and received the license.
 However, the Federal Communications Commission did not approve his request to place WGNS' programming on that FM translator.
 Regular trips to Washington, visits with our legislative leaders—all proved unsuccessful.”

 It wasn't until December 2005 when the U.S. Senate approved President George W. Bush's nominee, Deborah Taylor Tate, of Tennessee to serve an unexpired term as Commissioner with the Federal Communications Commission that was when things began to change.
 Not only was Mrs. Tate from Tennessee, but she grew up in Murfreesboro.

 In January 2006, she was a guest on WGNS' morning talk show and shared how growing-up in Murfreesboro, Tennessee and attending public schools, prepared her for one of the most powerful positions in the nation.

 After the broadcast, Walker talked with her about the issues facing AM broadcasters.
 He told her that noise and interference on AM signals was running listeners away.
 The static was being generated by fluorescent lights, power line hum, cable TV and other sources of interference.
 Walker noted that FM broadcasters had long been allowed to use FM translators to fill-in weak signal areas, and he hoped the FCC would allow AM licensees to do the same.

 Commissioner Tate saw the logic, and within a few months had the rule-making procedure moving forward.
 The National Association of Broadcasters supported the idea, and WGNS received Special Temporary Authority (STA) to use an FM translator.
 On March 1, 2007, WGNS began translating its AM signal on two translators, making it the first AM station in America to utilize this new service.

 Commissioner Tate's work has enabled many AM broadcasters to get FM translators and better serve their communities with local news, high school sports, weather, natural disaster information and more.
-The FM translators have been a life saver for AM broadcasters, who had been suffering from dramatically increased interference on the medium wave band.
-And all of this began with a cup of coffee at the Good Neighbor Station.
+The FM translators solved a meaningful problem for AM broadcasters, who had been suffering from dramatically increased interference on the medium wave band.